-Enjoy tailor-made gorilla tours and safaris to Uganda, Rwanda and Democratic Republic of Congo with Gorilla Trek Africa.
+Enjoy tailor-made gorilla tours and safaris to Uganda, Rwanda and Democratic Republic of Congo with Africa Adventure Safaris.
 World wide, gorilla trekking is reviewed as a magical encounter only done in the jungles of Bwindi impenetrable forest national park and the Virunga conservation area shared by, Mgahinga gorilla, Virunga and Volcanoes national park.
 GTA offers you combined gorilla safaris cutting across Uganda,Rwanda, and Congo.
 To make gorilla watching easy, Different gorilla families have been habituated each of which is visited by eight people every day.
 Travelers to see mountain gorillas are required to book and buy gorilla permits issued by Uganda wildlife authority (UWA) in Uganda, Rwanda Development Board (RDB) in Rwanda and the Institut Congolais pour la Conservation de la Nature (ICCN) in Congo.

 Featured Gorilla Tours in Rwanda, Uganda & Congo

 A 2 days Gorilla trekking tour in Volcanoes National Park, the home of mountain gorillas in Rwanda.
 This is the best trip for those with less time in Rwanda, yet are interested in tracking the gorillas!
 Read More

 Join a 3 Uganda gorilla tour to Bwindi Impenetrable Forest National Park, the premier gorilla safari destination with Gorilla Trek Africa.
 Spend an hour with the gentle giants in the jungle, embrace their human like characters .Read More